xlite-dev/ffpa-attn/README.md

 - [📈 FFPA L1: 3080 ~2.5x↑🎉](#L1-bench)
 - [📈 FFPA L1: 4090 ~1.8x↑🎉](#L1-bench)

-## 📖 FFPA L1~L3: FlashAttention + QKV Fine-grained Tiling at MMA level 🔑️
+## 📖 FFPA L1~L3: FlashAttention + QKV Fine-grained Tiling at MMA level💡
 <div id="ffpa-design"></div>

 We have extended FlashAttention for large headdim (D > 256) by implementing **Fine-grained Tiling** at the **MMA level (GEMM style)** for the Q@K^T and P@V matmul.
 This approach results in a constant SRAM usage of Br * 16 or Bc * 16 (Br = Bc) for Q, K, and V, leading to an overall SRAM complexity of O(2 * Br * 16) ≈ O(1) and a register complexity of O(d/4) or O(1).
 Consequently, this method allows us to extend **headdim > 256** and achieve faster performance compared to SDPA with or without MMA Accumulation F32 (almost **1.5x~2x** 🎉 faster than SDPA EA).